couchbase/kv_engine/docs/protocol/get_meta.md

-##Get Meta (getmeta) v4.0
+##Get Meta (getmeta) v5.0

 The get meta command is used to fetch the meta data for a key.
-Extras will contain 1 byte set to 0x01, indicating that extended metadata for the key will need to be sent in the response.

 The request:

-* Must have key
+* Must have a key
-* Can have extras (1B)
+* Can have 1 byte extras.

+The Get Meta command on success will return the document's

+* Deleted flag (indicating if the document deleted).
+* Flags
+* Expiry time
+* Sequence number

+### Extras - version1

+When the 1 byte extras field contains 0x01...

+Prior to v4.6 specifiying version 1 in the extras would mean that GET META would return the document's conflict resolution mode.

+v4.6 removed conflict resolution mode and GET META now ignores any V1 requests.

+### Extras - version2

+When the 1 byte extras field contains 0x02...

+v5.0 adds the ability to request the datatype of the document by setting extras to 0x02.

+* Returns a 1 byte datatype field in the response

 ####Binary Implementation